fedir/ghstat/README.md

 * The most popular project is `ipkn/crow`
 * The newest project is `oktal/pistache`
-* The project with the most active community is `cutelyst/cutelyst`
-* The project with best errors resolving rate is `cutelyst/cutelyst`
 * The project with more commits is `cutelyst/cutelyst`
 * The project made by most notable top contributors is `treefrogframework/treefrog-framework`
+* The project with best errors resolving rate is `cutelyst/cutelyst`
+* The project with more commits by day is `cutelyst/cutelyst`
+* The project with the most active community is `cutelyst/cutelyst`
 * The best project (taking in account placements in all competitions) is `cutelyst/cutelyst`

 [Detailed C++ frameworks statistics](https://github.com/fedir/ghstat/blob/master/stats/cpp_frameworks.csv)